Britney Spears: Legacy

 Spears was at the forefront of the female teen pop explosion starting in 1999 and extending through the 2000s, leading the pack of Christina Aguilera, Jessica Simpson, and Mandy Moore.
-All of these performers had been developing material in 1998, but the market changed dramatically in December 1998 when Spears' single and video were charting highly.
-RCA Records quickly signed Aguilera and released her debut single to capitalize on Spears' success, producing her debut hit single "Genie in a Bottle".
+All of these performers had been developing material in 1998, but the market changed dramatically in December 1998 when Spears's single and video were charting highly.
+RCA Records quickly signed Aguilera and released her debut single to capitalize on Spears's success, producing her debut hit single "Genie in a Bottle".
 Simpson consciously modeled her persona as more mature than Spears; her "I Wanna Love You Forever" charted in September 1999, and her album Sweet Kisses followed shortly after.
-Moore's first single, "Candy", hit the airwaves a month before Simpson's single, but it did not perform as well on the charts; Moore was often seen as less accomplished than Spears and the others, coming in fourth of the "pop princesses".
+Moore's first single, "Candy", hit the airwaves a month before Simpson's single.
 Fueling media stories about their competition for first place, Spears and Aguilera traded barbs but also compliments through the 2000s.

 Alim Kheraj of Dazed called Spears "one of pop's most important pioneers".
 After eighteen years as a performer, Billboard described her as having "earned her title as one of pop's reigning queens.
 Since her early days as a Mouseketeer, [Spears] has pushed the boundaries of 21st century sounds, paving the way for a generation of artists to shamelessly embrace glossy pop and redefine how one can accrue consistent success in the music industry."
 Entertainment Weeklys Adam Markovitz described Spears as "an American institution, as deeply sacred and messed up as pro wrestling or the filibuster."
-In 2012, she was ranked as the fourth VH1's 50 Greatest Women of the Video Era show list.
-VH1 also cited her among its choices on the 100 Greatest Women in Music in 2012 and the 200 Greatest Pop Culture Icons in 2003.
-In 2020, Billboard ranked her eight on its 100 Greatest Music Video Artists of all-time list.
-She was later ranked at number six on the magazine's 2024 Greatest Pop Stars of the 21st Century list and number 14 on its 2025 "Top 100 Women Artists of the 21st Century" list.
+She was ranked at number six on Billboards 2024 Greatest Pop Stars of the 21st Century list and number 14 on its 2025 "Top 100 Women Artists of the 21st Century" list.

-Spears and her work have influenced various artists including Katy Perry, Meghan Trainor, Demi Lovato, Kelly Key, Kristinia DeBarge, Little Boots, Charli XCX, Chappell Roan, Marina Diamandis, the Weeknd, Tegan and Sara, Pixie Lott, Grimes, Selena Gomez, Hailee Steinfeld, Pabllo Vittar, Tinashe, Victoria Justice, Cassie, Leah Wellbaum of Slothrust, the Saturdays, Normani, Miley Cyrus, Cheryl, Lana Del Rey, Ava Max, Sam Smith, and Rina Sawayama.
-During the 2011 MTV Video Music Awards, Lady Gaga said that Spears "taught us all how to be fearless, and the industry wouldn't be the same without her."
-Gaga has also cited Spears as an influence, calling her "the most provocative performer of my time".